 up to 10.2 HSPF

 ENERGY STAR® Qualified

 What is SEER and HSPF?

-SEER is an efficiency scale for ACs, and the bigger the number, the more efficient it is.
-The difference between 23.5 and 26 is not great though, and the efficiency changes depending on the model.
-On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
-It tells you how efficient the unit is at heating.
-We can see from these examples that as far as energy effiency goes, air conditioners are almost equal, if not a little better depending on the AC you choose.
-The largest difference between the two is that heat pumps can also add warmth to your home while an AC cannot.
+SEER is an efficiency guideline for ACs, and the higher the number, the better it is.
+The difference between 23.5 and 26 is not great though, and the efficiency varies depending on the model.
+On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
+It tells you how efficient the system is at heating.
+We can see from these examples that as far as energy effiency goes, air conditioners are almost equal, if not a little better depending on the model you choose.
+The largest difference between heat pumps and ACs is that heat pumps can also add warmth to your home while an AC cannot.